 Fan Loyalty Score: 59.14

-There are two groups who deliver regardless of the weather—the U.S. Postal Service and the Chiefs fandom.
+There are two groups who deliver regardless of the weather—the U.S. Postal Service and the defending champion Chiefs fandom.
 Fans’ business-as-usual tailgating during extreme weather conditions has repeatedly put them in the news.
-Their team may not have the most playoff appearances (21) or annual revenue ($380 million), but it has an average TV rating of 9.6 and a 97.22 percent home game attendance average.
+Their team may not have the most playoff appearances (22) or annual revenue ($435 million), but it has an average TV rating of 9.6 and a 97.22 percent home game attendance average.
 Chiefs fans also hold the Guiness World Record for loudest crowd roar at a sports stadium.
 Your move, Seahawks.

 Fan Loyalty Score: 58.21